EmmnauelPure0x1/Engineering_74_Business_week/Business_week/Day2_Time Management/time_task_management.md

 ### What is Time & Task management?

 - **Time** management is the range of skills and tools utilised to accomplish specific tasks, projects and goals.
-- **Task** Management is the process of managing tasks during lifecycle, including planning, tracking and reporting.
+- **Task** management is the process of managing tasks during lifecycle, including planning, tracking and reporting.

 ### Time, Task management Tools